-- It helps to control and monitoring the operation in an electrical system.
+- It helps to control and monitor the operation in an electrical system.

 - You can find out the error in the measuring unit with the help of standard values.

-- It helps to detect and protect from hazard conditions.
+- It helps to detect and protect from hazardous conditions.

 - Measuring instrument uses for the analysis of experimental data in an electrical system.

 - It is essential for displaying accurate numerical values.
-Digital multimeter is one of them.
+A digital multimeter is one of them.

 Thus, here I have covered electrical measuring instruments with their classification and uses.